A Collection of Quant Riddles With Answers

 The 90 coins appear to be identical.
 In fact, 89 of them are identical, and one is of a different weight.
 Your task is to identify the unusual coin and to discard it while minimizing the maximum possible cost of weighing (another task might be to minimizing the expected cost of weighing).
 What is your algorithm to complete this task?
 What is the most it can cost to identify the unusual coin?

-picture of an old fashioned balance This puzzle, along with #2 are incredibly difficult, I wish I'd never included them.
+This puzzle, along with #2 are incredibly difficult, I wish I'd never included them.

 1. You are given a set of scales and 12 marbles.
 The scales are of the old balance variety.
 That is, a small dish hangs from each end of a rod that is balanced in the middle.
 The device enables you to conclude either that the contents of the dishes weigh the same or that the dish that falls lower has heavier contents than the other.